With over 45 years of experience working with marine mammals, our efforts in Hawai‘i are critical to saving this endangered species.

 On Hawai‘i Island, we operate the only hospital dedicated to Hawaiian monk seals, Ke Kai Ola.
 Our team of experts relies on the Center’s many years of experience in marine mammal medicine and health to treat monk seals so they can be released back to the wild.

-The Marine Mammal Center is the lead responder for Hawaiian monk seals on Hawai‘i Island, and we operate a 24-hour hotline at 808-987-0765.
+The Marine Mammal Center is the lead responder for Hawaiian monk seals on Hawai‘i Island and Maui, and we operate a 24-hour hotline for reporting monk seal sightings.
 Every sighting reported provides valuable information to researchers, and our response teams are ready to respond if an animal needs emergency care.

 We also work with organizations in Hawai‘i to support fishing communities in a transition to barbless hooks, a fishing method that drastically reduces the risk of damage if a Hawaiian monk seal becomes hooked.